 International high school students are eligible to enroll in Duke’s online for-credit course options.

-What is the tuition rate and required fees for summer 2022?
-(2022 fee update pending)
+What is the tuition rate and required fees for summer 2024?

-High school students are eligible to enroll in non-lab courses.
-The tuition for each non-lab course is $2,600.
+High school students are eligible to enroll in regular, non-lab courses.
+The tuition for each course is $2,840.

-When will tuition and fees post to student accounts?
+When will I be able to see my tuition and fees on my student account?
 What is the payment deadline?